pac4j/pac4j/README.md

 `pac4j` supports most authentication mechanisms, called ["clients"](https://github.com/pac4j/pac4j/wiki/Clients):

 - **indirect / stateful clients** are for UI when the user authenticates once at an external provider (like Facebook, a CAS server...) or via a local form (or basic auth popup)
-- **direct / stateless clients** are for web service when credentials (like basic auth, tokens...) are passed for each HTTP request.
+- **direct / stateless clients** are for web services when credentials (like basic auth, tokens...) are passed for each HTTP request.

 See the [authentication flows](https://github.com/pac4j/pac4j/wiki/Authentication-flows).